fukasiro/SmartPrep/README.md

 # SmartPrep

-SmartPrep is designed for Japanese TOEIC learners who want to achieve high scores by using AI efficiently.
-It removes unnecessary features to lower the learning barrier and provides instant, appropriate answers that analog study methods cannot deliver.
+SmartPrep is a TOEIC-focused English learning app for Japanese learners.
+It combines structured vocabulary and reading courses with an AI English consultant so users can study with personalized guidance instead of relying only on static materials.

 ![SmartPrep Reading Dashboard](./front/src/assets/Reading.png)
 ![SmartPrep Reading Dashboard](./front/src/assets/ReadingAiBot.png)